 General.
 Our 2014 Stock Plan was amended, restated and re-named the 2019 Equity Incentive Plan, or 2019 Plan, by our board of directors on April 24, 2019 and our stockholders on April 25, 2019.
-The 2019 Plan became effective on the day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.
+The 2019 Plan will become effective on the day immediately prior to the date that the registration statement of which this prospectus forms a part becomes effective.